Xaxnxdxrxexax/is_this_movie_controversial/README.md

-# Getting Started with Create React App
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can see it live at [Is this movie controversial?](https://is-this-movie-controversial.vercel.app/)

-This project uses:
+### This project uses:

 - TypeScript (TSX)
 - React Router